Antonysyl/printf/README.md

 THIS PROJECT WAS GIVEN TO US BY ALX TO FURTHER IMPROVE OUR SKILLS AND CON-VERSATITLITY WITH THE C PROGRAMMING LANGUAGE (PRINTF) IN PREPARATION TO US BECOMING GOOD SOFTWARE ENGINEERS.

-BELOW IS ALL THE PROJECTS WE WERE TASKED TO DO;
+BELOW ARE ALL THE PROJECTS WE WERE TASKED TO DO;

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life